mtsai101/fitbit-app/companion/README.md

 }
 ```

-After the storing on API server complete, our companion would send "idle" message to the app (watch).
+After the storing on API server completes, our companion would send "idle" message to the app (watch).